Martín Felipe Castagnet

-Martín Felipe Castagnet is an Argentine writer.
-He was born in La Plata on May 31, 1986.
-He obtained a PhD in literature from the National University of La Plata.
-He is an editor of the bilingual journal The Buenos Aires Review.
-His first novel Bodies of Summer won the Saint-Nazaire MEET Young Latin American Literature Award and has been translated into English (by Frances Riddle), French, and Hebrew.
-In 2017, he published his second book Los mantras modernos.
-Also that year, he was named as one of the Bogota39, a list of the most promising young writers in Latin America.
+Martín Felipe Castagnet is an Argentine novelist and editor of the bilingual journal The Buenos Aires Review.
+His debut novel Bodies of Summer won the Saint-Nazaire MEET Young Latin American Literature Award and has been translated into English (by Frances Riddle), Italian, French, and Hebrew.
+His second book Los mantras modernos was published in 2017 and was translated to Romanian.
+That same year, he was named one of the Bogota39, a list of the most promising young writers in Latin America.
+In 2021, he was named one of Granta's 25 best young Spanish-language novelists.

+Beyond his fiction, Castagnet has written about the Argentine publisher Editorial Minotauro and its founder, the editor and translator Francisco Porrúa, and co-wrote the screenplay for Iván Fund's film El mensaje, which won the Silver Bear Jury Prize at the 75th Berlin International Film Festival.

+Biography

+Castagnet was born in La Plata on May 31, 1986..
+He holds a PhD in literature from the National University of La Plata where he also teaches, and works as a literary translator.